History of democratic socialism: Oceania

-In Australia, the labourist and socialist movements were gaining traction and the Australian Labor Party (ALP) was formed in Barcaldine, Queensland in 1891 by striking pastoral workers.
-In 1889, a minority government led by the party was formed in Queensland, with Anderson Dawson as the Premier of Queensland, where it was founded and was in power for one week, becoming the world's first government led by democratic socialists.
-The ALP has been the main driving force for workers' rights and the welfare state in Australia, backed by Australian trade unions, in particular the Australian Workers' Union.
-Since the end of the Whitlam government, the ALP has moved towards centrist policies and Third Way ideals which are supported by the ALP's Right Faction members while the supporters of democratic socialism and social democracy lie within the ALP's Left Faction.
+Since the end of Australia’s Whitlam government, the Australian Labour Party (ALP) has moved towards centrist policies and Third Way ideals which are supported by the ALP's Right Faction members while the supporters of democratic socialism and social democracy lie within the ALP's Left Faction.
 There has been an increase in interest for socialism in recent years, especially among young adults.
 Interest is strongest in Victoria, where the Victorian Socialists party was founded.

-Current Prime Minister Jacinda Ardern of the democratic socialist New Zealand Labour Party, who has called capitalism a "blatant failure" due to the extent of homelessness in New Zealand, has been described and identified herself as democratic socialist, although others have disputed this.
+2017-23 Prime Minister Jacinda Ardern of the democratic socialist New Zealand Labour Party, who has called capitalism a "blatant failure" due to the extent of homelessness in New Zealand, has been described and identified herself as democratic socialist.

 In Melanesia, Melanesian socialism was inspired by African socialism and developed in the 1980s.
 It aims to achieve full independence from Britain and France in Melanesian territories and creation of a Melanesian federal union.
 It is very popular with the New Caledonia independence movement.